The first chapter in the Quran is chapter Al-Fatihah. Prophet Muhammad (peace be upon him) used to call it “the seven frequently recited verses”.

 So the Prophet gave them that permission to take that flock of sheep as well.

 The entire Quran is a cure, but it’s a spiritual cure.
-Chapter Al-Fatihah is actually one of the few portions of the Quran that we can actually recite on ourselves when we’re sick, recite it on our children when they are sick, and we hope that Allah would bring about a cure through chapter Al-Fatihah.
+Chapter Al-Fatihah is actually one of the few portions of the Quran that we can actually recite on ourselves and our children when we’re sick; and we hope that Allah would bring about a cure through chapter Al-Fatihah.

 So we ask Allah to raise us with chapter Al-Fatihah and to make us people of Quran.